jrwren/hosts/README.md

 # hosts
 My host files and bind config for DNS sink holes

-pihole is great at blocking anything by name, not use ads.
+pihole is great at blocking anything by name, not only ads.

 ## facebook